-Take 1,200-2,400 mg of oxiracetam split into two to three smaller doses throughout the day, preferably an hour before a learning activity.
+The standard daily dosage tends to be 1,200-2,400 mg of oxiracetam split into two to three smaller doses throughout the day, preferably an hour before a learning activity.

 What are the side effects of oxiracetam?

 There are some reports of mild headaches, brain fog, restlessness, and nausea.
-Despite its mild stimulatory characteristics, oxiracetam will not interfere with your sleep.
+Despite its mild stimulatory characteristics, oxiracetam will probably not interfere with your sleep.